runpod-free-credits/.github/profile/README.md

 If you’re looking for **Runpod free credits**, coupons and promo codes, things are you want access to high-end GPUs (like H100s or A100s) to train AI models or render scenes without signing a massive enterprise contract.
 You want to see real inference speeds, test the "Serverless" cold starts, and verify reliability before committing your budget.

 Instead of giving you a restricted "demo environment" or forcing you to talk to sales just to touch an H100, Runpod allows new users to spin up enterprise-grade hardware for pennies per hour.
 No shortcuts.
 No stripped-down experience.
-Just full root access to the GPUs.
+Just instant access to the GPUs.

 ## How to Get Started with Runpod Free Credits (Step-by-Step)